fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frame_screenshots.md

   path: "./fastlane/screenshots",
   force_orientation_block: proc do |filename|
     case filename
-      when "1Login"
-        :landscape_left
-      when "2Profile"
+      when "iPad Pro (12.9-inch)-01LoginScreen"
         :landscape_right
+      when "iPhone 6 Plus-01LoginScreen"
+        : portrait
       # and so on
     end
   end